 One way you can be blind to the presence of the Lord’s Body is to deny certain people communion, either as a minister, or as a congregation, or yourself.
 It’s bad enough when the devil attacks the believers; we should not be joining in.
-Roman Catholics do this as a matter of practice.
+Many Roman Catholics do this as a matter of practice but not all.

 Congregations today are a mixture of true and false.
 But we are told that as the end draws near, the angels will separate false from true and when Jesus returns the false wheat burns up in fires while the true wheat is stored in its own barn, ready to feed a dying world.